The Quarterdeck of the Hawkeye/Greyhound Community

 New Students Click Here

-The linchpin of naval aviation operations, the mission of the highly-valued E-2C Hawkeye is to provide command and control leadership to aircraft carrier strike groups.
-Manufactured by Northrop-Grumman, the Hawkeye is flown by eleven fleet squadrons stationed in Norfolk, Va, Pt.
-Mugu, Ca, and Atsugi, Japan.
-A reserve squadron is based out of New Orleans, La.
+The linchpin of naval aviation operations, the mission of the highly-valued E-2C/D Hawkeye is to provide command and control leadership to aircraft carrier strike groups.
+Manufactured by Northrop-Grumman, the Hawkeye is flown by eleven fleet squadrons stationed in Norfolk, VA, PT.
+MUGU, Ca, and Atsugi, Japan.
 A highly flexible aircraft, the carrier-based Hawkeye has a trio of detection systems which are able to detect ships and aircraft in excess of 300 nautical miles.
 When this "over-the-horizon" detection capability is combined with a suite of communications equipment and a highly trained aircrew, the Hawkeye is a potent airborne weapon for any mission in which the carrier air wing takes part, from strike and air-intercept-control to close-air-support for ground forces as well as search and rescue missions.
 Regardless of its assigned mission, the Hawkeye is a priceless player in the airborne command and control of the United States Armed Forces.